Skip to content

 insulin remaining example

 The active insulin at any time is the product of original insulin delivered and the percent of insulin activity remaining.
-Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50 mg/dL, in this case), Loop can calculate the expected drop in blood glucose from that dose of insulin as shown in the figure below.
+Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50 mg/dL, in this case), Loop can calculate the expected drop in glucose from that dose of insulin as shown in the figure below.

 bg drop from 2 units

-Expected Change in Blood Glucose
+Expected Change in Glucose for Each Loop Interval

-Lastly, taking the first derivative (i.e., the rate of change) of the cumulative drop in the blood glucose curve yields the expected change in blood glucose over the insulin activity duration.
-For each dose of insulin given, Loop calculates the expected discrete drop in blood glucose at each 5-minute period for the insulin activity duration, as shown below.
+Lastly, taking the first derivative (i.e., the rate of change) of the cumulative drop in the glucose curve yields the expected change in glucose over the insulin activity duration.
+For each dose of insulin given, Loop calculates the expected discrete drop in glucose at each 5-minute period for the insulin activity duration, as shown below.

 rate of bg change

-Insulin Effect on Blood Glucose
+Insulin Effect on Glucose Over Time

-For this example, assuming a user’s blood glucose was 205 mg/dL at the time of insulin delivery, Loop would predict a drop in blood glucose due to the two units delivered at 12 pm as shown in the figure below.
+For this example, assuming a user’s glucose was 205 mg/dL at the time of insulin delivery, Loop would predict a drop in glucose due to the two units delivered at 12 pm as shown in the figure below.

 two unit example

-Scheduled Basal Rates
+Treatment of Scheduled Basal Rates

-In traditional basal/bolus pump therapy, basal rates are set to accommodate the user's endogenous glucose production (EGP) that causes blood glucose to rise.
-If a user's basal settings were exactly right in traditional pump therapy, the user would have perfectly flat blood glucose all day, all other factors being equal.
+In traditional basal/bolus pump therapy, basal rates are set to accommodate the user's endogenous glucose production (EGP) that causes glucose to rise.
+If a user's basal settings were exactly right in traditional pump therapy, the user would have perfectly flat glucose all day, all other factors being equal.

 In reality, people with type 1 diabetes, and their caregivers, know that basal settings are never exactly right.
-Every day is a little different, and a myriad of factors that affect blood glucose (e.g., including stress, hormones, sleep, etc.) may affect insulin needs.
+Every day is a little different, and a myriad of factors that affect glucose (e.g., including stress, hormones, sleep, etc.) may affect insulin needs.
 Some people have different basal profiles to accommodate these variations.
 Some people regularly tune and adjust their basal rates, and/or do so at their endocrinology clinic visits.

 The insulin delivery chart below displays a bar-graph history of the temporary basal rates enacted by Loop.
 The display is relative to the scheduled basal rates entered in the Loop settings.
 A rate displayed in this chart as +0 would indicate that no temporary basal rate was set and that the basal rate being delivered was the scheduled basal rate.
 Positive values indicate a temporary basal rate was set above the scheduled basal rate (i.e., more insulin delivered), and negative values indicate that a temporary basal rate was set below the scheduled basal rate (i.e., less insulin delivered).